antonarbus/q/README.md

 # CI/CD

+- create the project and get project ID
+- add project into session env
-- create the folder in Artifact Registry and add the folder name into env var at deployment.yaml
+- add project also into env var at deployment.yaml

-- get project ID

 ```bash
 gcloud projects list
 ```

-- add project into session env
+- create the folder (repository) for docker in Artifact Registry with name "cloud-run" at "us-central1 (Iowa)" with "Delete artifacts" option
-- add project also into env var at deployment.yaml
+- dd the "cloud-run" folder name into env var at deployment.yaml

 ```bash
 export PROJECT_ID="<your-project-id>"